 For the second round of admissions, in spring, the dates are as follows:

-- 1 September: Fee receipt or proof you don’t need to pay deadline
+- beginning of September: Fee receipt or proof you don’t need to pay deadline

-- 1 September: Receipt for supporting documentation deadline
+- beginning of September: Receipt for supporting documentation deadline

-- 31 October: Last date to respond to the offer
+- end of October: Last date to respond to the offer

 - January: Spring semester starts